Cron Alternatives for Reliable Scheduling

 • You are not building coordination logic on top of the schedule

-Durable scheduling is the right choice when:
+Posthook is the right choice when:

 • Each event creates its own timer — signup triggers a reminder, order creates an expiry